praneybehl/licensario-rest-protocol/README2.md

 access to that feature **without disrupting the user experience**.

-Licensario's API has a RESTful architecture and can be used by any programming language, framework or tool that has a HTTP library, such as jQuery, Ruby, Java, C#, .NET, etc.
+Licensario's API has a RESTful architecture and can be used by any programming language, framework or tool that has a HTTP library, such as Ruby, Java, C#, .NET, etc.

 ## Authentication
 All requests to our API need to by authenticated by adding the the **ISV_API_KEY** and **ISV_API_SECRET** headers